zolstein/type-walk/README.md

 really comes into play.
 For each of these, it provides specialized kinds of functions.

 ```
-type SliceWalkFn[Ctx any] func(Ctx, SliceWalker[Ctx]) error
+type SliceWalkFn[Ctx any] func(Ctx, Slice[Ctx]) error
 type CompileSliceFn[Ctx any] func(reflect.Type) (SliceWalkFn[Ctx], error)
 ```

-SliceWalker represents a slice of any type, but in the context of the SliceWalkFn returned by a CompileSliceFn, it will always contain elements of the reflect.Type.
-SliceWalker lets you get the length and capacity of the slice, as well as whether it's nil.
-Most importantly, though, it lets you call the registered WalkFn on any of its elements by calling SliceWalker.Walk(ctx, idx).
+Slice represents a slice of any type, but in the context of the SliceWalkFn returned by a CompileSliceFn, it will always contain elements of the reflect.Type.
+Slice lets you get the length and capacity of the slice, as well as whether it's nil.
+Most importantly, though, it lets you get an element at one of its indexes, with Slice.Elem(idx), and you can call the registered WalkFn on that element with SliceElem.Walk(ctx).

-All the other more complicated types have similar Walk and Compile functions, as well as similar Walker types.
-Importantly, rather than giving you direct access to the internal values, they let you walk those values recursively.
-This is key to the model of type-walk, and is part of what allows it to walk values efficiently - inside the SliceWalker, it knows what the type of the internal values is and what function it should call on them.
+All the other more complicated types have similar Walk and Compile functions, as well as similar types representing their values.
+Importantly, rather than giving you direct access to the internal values, they provide stub values that let you walk the inner values recursively.
+This is key to the model of type-walk, and is part of what allows it to walk values efficiently - inside the SliceElem, it knows what the type of the internal values is and what function it should call on them.

 ## Virtues